AhmedYousriSobhi/ATmega-16-BOOTLOADER/README.md

 # ATmega-16-BOOTLOADER

 #### bootloader designed and developed for ATmega-16 to upload and flash new app code into the flash memory using Python script to communicate with the bootloader.
+#### Notes: <br/>
-#### Note: Used Atmega-16 frequence is 1 MHZ, so i the cpu frq changed , just change what is depended like USART Baudrate value.
+ - Used Atmega-16 frequence is 1 MHZ, so if you want to change the cpu frq - like add crystal-, just change what is depended like USART Baudrate value.<br/>
+ - The used program for AVR is Atmel studio, you can use whatever you like as long as it compiles your project and generate the hex file code.<br/>
+ - Hex file uploading to AVR through AVRDUDESS.<br/>
+#### I will try to explain as much as i can, so you could design yout own code, and learn something.<br/>
 #### This project is divided into three part:

-# I- Application Code
+# I- Application Code Section
 <details>
 <summary>expand/compress</summary>

-#### I just wrote a simple UART application code that just transmit two string messages over USART channel.
+#### I just wrote a simple UART application code that just transmit two string messages over USART channel.<br/>
+That's to make sure we flashed the app code successfully into flash memory and the app code is running now and printing these messages.
+### Hello from App: --: CODE.
     int main(void)
     {
       USART_Init(12); // setting baudrate to 4800